NovaFoundation/Nova-Reactor/README.md

 This multilingual approach to profiling offers the following advantages:

-  * Performance verification.
+  * Performance verification
-  * More in-depth performance optimizations.
+  * More in-depth performance optimizations
-  * Objective algorithmic performance.
+  * Objective algorithmic performance

 The [Nova Reactor Core](https://github.com/NovaFoundation/Nova-Reactor-Core) is where the analysis occurs.